Manners Matter on the River

 MANNERS IS A MATTER OF AWARENESS

 River etiquette is based on being broadly aware of what’s going on with your group and around you.
-Keeping the river clean; wildlife calm; pinch points flowing; homeowners, wildlife and fishermen happy; and boats flowing downstream is easy to accomplish when you are all working toward this same goal.
-Being wide awake helps you to notice situations about to happen and make room for better outcomes.
-Manners help us prevent collisions, bad runs, and other accidents.
+Keeping the river clean; pinch points flowing; homeowners, wildlife and fishermen happy; and boats flowing downstream is easy to accomplish when you are paying attention and working toward the same goals.
+Being alert helps you to notice situations about to happen (like collisions) and prevent them.

-With no cost and considerable reward, you can hold your teacup with pinkie held high, and you can hit the eddies below boaters who are already there.
+With no cost and considerable reward, you can hold your teacup with pinkie held high, and hit eddies below the boaters who are already there.

 Previous